 Choosing a course is the first step to a new career or a new way of life so it is important that you choose the college that will provide you with the best training to suit your needs and will support you throughout your studies.
 We pride ourselves on the support that we offer our students throughout their time with us and also after they graduate.

 When researching different training providers it can be difficult to ascertain who will best meet your education requirements.
 We have therefore put together a series of questions that will help you to determine which college and course is the best for you.
 Any training provider should be prepared to offer you as much information as possible regarding their courses, costs, course material, lecturing team and course recognition.
 At IHS we aim to offer total transparency to all potential students so that you can make an informed decision on the courses we offer:

 Quality of course material – how up to date is it?

 It is important that you study material based on the latest, evidence based research.
-To this end, all IHS courses have module leaders for every module who update the material constantly.
-This also enables IHS to use this new research to run short CPD courses for healthcare professionals from all disciplines such as Functional Nutrition for Healthcare Professionals, Health and Wellness Coaching and our new Personalised Sports Nutrition course.
+To this end, all IHS courses have unit leaders for every unit who update the material constantly.
+This also enables IHS to use this new research to run short CPD courses for healthcare professionals from all disciplines such as Functional Nutrition for Healthcare Professionals, Personalised Sports Nutrition, Certificate in Stress Management and Coaching Skills for Everyday Life.

 Course Material – What is provided to assist me in my studies?